Photo by Phillip Vogelenzang

 Bastiaan Woudt (b.
 1987, Netherlands) is a self-taught photographer whose work moves between fine art and editorial.
 Known for his stark black-and-white imagery, Woudt draws from the Dutch Masters and mid-century fashion photography to create portraits that feel both timeless and deeply contemporary.

 His work has been published in Vogue, Harper's Bazaar, L'Officiel, Esquire, Elle, and Numéro, among others.
-Solo exhibitions have been held at institutions and galleries worldwide.
-Woudt has published several monographs, including Mukono (2022), and his prints are held in private and institutional collections.
+Solo exhibitions have been held at galleries and institutions worldwide, and his prints are held in the permanent collections of the Rijksmuseum in Amsterdam and the J. Paul Getty Museum in Los Angeles, alongside numerous private collections.
+Woudt has published several monographs, including Mukono (2022).

 Working from his studio in the Netherlands, Woudt continues to explore themes of identity, beauty, and the human condition — always in black and white, always searching for the image beneath the surface.